rsignell-usgs/lamprey_pangeo/README.md

 - `Example_integrated_data.ipynb`: The example Jupyter Notebook with Python code
 - `Example_integrated_data_R.ipynb`: The example Jupyter Notebook with R code.
 - `environment-lamprey.yml`: A Conda Environment file.
+- `.travis.yml`: Another environment file.
+- `Dockerfile`: The Dockerfile for building the environment.

 To use the examples, open the example notebook and follow along and run the script.
 This example is also setup as a Binder.